Highlights

 This morning, you'll embark on a tour of the gorgeous Tuscan countryside and towns dotted along the rolling hills outside Florence.
 Admire the landscape filled with olive groves, cypress trees, and farms as you approach one of the region's gems—the medieval village of San Gimignano.
 This UNESCO World Heritage Site is known for its 14th-century Torre Grossa, which, at 177 feet (54 m), stands as the tallest of the town's 14 towers.
 Explore the beautiful squares and stop for award-winning gelato in Piazza della Cisterna or a glass of local Vernaccia di San Gimignano white wine.

 Your next stop is a winery in the Chianti Hills, where you'll tour the vineyards and cellars behind the region's eponymous wine.
-Made from a minimum of 80% sangiovese grapes, Chianti Classico is made from vineyards within a distinct area that stretches between the cities of Florence and Siena.
+Made from a minimum of 80% sangiovese grapes, Chianti Classico is produced from vineyards within a distinct area that stretches between the cities of Florence and Siena.
 Learn about the centuries-old production process and then sit down to a tasting of various vintages accompanied by a typical Tuscan lunch of cured meats, cheeses, a primo (usually a pasta course), and a choice of dolce (dessert).

 After lunch, you'll visit nearby Siena and tour the town's Duomo, a magnificent Romanesque-Gothic cathedral known for its intricate marble inlay floor and treasures, including works by Bernini, Pisano, and Donatello.
 Roam the narrow cobbled backstreets until you reach the vast Piazza del Campo, the town's central square and site of the famous Palio di Siena horse race.
-It's a great spot for aperitivo and to catch a breather before you finish the day with a visit to the medieval fortress of Monteriggioni and head back to Florence for the evening.
+It's a great spot for an aperitivo and to catch a breather before you finish the day with a visit to the medieval fortress of Monteriggioni and head back to Florence for the evening.

 Day 7: Free Day in Florence

 It's your last day in Florence, and yours to explore the city at your leisure.
 Head over to the Mercado di San Lorenzo, where you can grab a midmorning pastry and espresso and spend an hour or two soaking up the atmosphere and browsing the stalls.
 You'll find plenty to catch your eye with the various artisanal leather goods the city is famed for, alongside pottery, beautiful notebooks, jewelry, and much more.
-When you're feeling peckish, head inside to the Mercado Centrale, where you'll find all the foodie stalls and plenty of options for a great lunch.
+When you're feeling peckish, head inside to the Mercado Centrale, where you'll find all the food stalls and plenty of options for a great lunch.

 In the afternoon, wander over to Piazza della Republica and pause for refreshments at one of the historic cafés that line the square.
-Continue on to Il Ponte Vecchio, a medieval stone bridge with an array of jewelry shops and beautiful views along the River Arno.
+Continue to Il Ponte Vecchio, a medieval stone bridge with an array of jewelry shops and beautiful views along the River Arno.
 As the sun starts to dip, end your day with a visit to Piazzale Michelangelo.
 It's an uphill walk (or you can catch a cab or bus), but you'll be rewarded with splendid sunset views across the whole of Florence and the rolling Tuscan countryside.

 Wave goodbye to Florence this morning and catch a high-speed train to Naples.
 It's just under a three-hour journey, so sit back and relax as you zip through the regions of Tuscany and Lazio until you reach Campania and its capital.
-Upon arrival, you'll meet your driver and transfer to your hotel on the Amalfi Coast
+Upon arrival, you'll meet your driver and transfer to your hotel on the Amalfi Coast.

 Wander the town to discover the region's local crafts and artisanal produce, and tour the Duomo di Sant'Andrea, Amalfi's ninth-century Roman Catholic cathedral.
 Pause for gelato and soak up the views of the colorful houses perched within the rocky cliffs before continuing to Ravello, your last destination.
-Visit one of the town's star attractions, the 13th-century Villa Rufolo, overlooking the Piazza Vescovado and known for its enchanting panoramic terrace and wonderful gardens.
+Visit one of the town's star attractions, the 13th-century Villa Rufolo, overlooking the Piazza Vescovado and known for its panoramic terrace and gardens.
 You'll end your tour with lunch at a local restaurant with enchanting views.

 Day 9: Marisa Cuomo Vineyard Tour & Wine Tasting